Homeschooling in Alberta

 4 The Home Education Handbook includes the Alberta Home Education Regulation (2006) in the Appendix.
 The new Regulation will be implemented Sept 2014 and law by Sept 2015.
 Updates will be posted on AHEA's website.

-5 The "A to T" list as it's sometimes called, in the Handbook p.35, is helpful when considering year-by-year goals or program plans over the entire course of a student's home education experience.
+5 The one-page "A to T" list as it's sometimes called, in the Handbook p.35, is helpful when considering year-by-year goals or program plans over the entire course of a student's home education experience.

 6 The 2014-2015 reimbursement amount offered to home educating parents is a maximum of $820.64 per student.
 The supervising board receives an equal amount.

 Any program that offers parents substantially more funding than this is outside of the Home Education Regulation; it is a funded school program.
 These school-directed options (e.g. 'blended'7 or 'teacher led' or 'fully aligned') obligate paid teachers to plan and present either a portion or all of your child's education as responsibly as they would if your child were attending a brick & mortar school.
+The student is counted & fully funded as a public school student, not a homeschooler; the parent should never feel pressured to assume the responsibilities of 'teacher' for the school portion.

 7 As defined by Alberta Education, a blended program consists of "two distinct parts: